hickmanw/jupyterhub/docs/source/reference/rest.md

 The token will have the same admin permissions, but there will no longer be a user account created to house it.
-The main noticeable difference is that there will be no notebook server associated with the account and the service will not show up in the various user list pages and APIs.
+The main noticeable difference is that there will be no single-user server associated with the account and the service will not show up in the various user list pages and APIs.

 ## Make an API request